 The mesh comprising the other portion of the upper is very fine and tightly woven.
 Both the mesh and synthetic fabrics on the upper have a coating that creates a durable, uniform seal around the entire boot.

-The Alpenrose are stable, durable, and water resistant.
-From the upper to the lacing system, these boots are thoughtful and well-made.
+The Alpenrose is stable, durable, and water resistant.
+From the upper to the lacing system, these boots are thoughtful, well-made, and ready for alpine environments.